September 14 – November 5, 2022

 Artist Reception: June 2, 2023

 In this exhibition the artist seeks to understand the depths and inner workings of the human imagination.
-Gentry works in pencil, pen, ink, acrylic, water color and spray paint throughout their work, and uses these
+Gentry works in pencil, pen, ink, acrylic, water color and spray paint throughout their work.

 Flora is an exhibition focused on slowing down and taking a closer look at the wonders of the natural world.
 Engel creates these photographs using unconventional techniques such as modified camera lenses and overlaying her images in encaustic medium and color.